 This programme has helped shape best practice in trust fundraising for hundreds of fundraisers from virtually all of the top 100 charities in the UK, from Cancer Research UK to Blind Veterans.
 These four courses equip fundraisers with the essential skills required to raise funds from charitable trusts and other high-value donors.
 Each course is valuable in its own right, but we offer a discounted package called the Skilled Grantseeker Programme.

 This two-day event is ideal for people with experience of grantseeking and a desire to embrace new ideas and the reach the highest standards in proposal writing.
 We are running three Camps in 2020 – in March, June and November.
+We have cancelled the event in March and participants are being offered alternative places on the events in June and November.
+We apologise for the inconvenience.
+We hope to run the Boot Camps in 2020, but if this is not possible, we will convert them into an online offer.

 We also run courses in partnership with other providers.
 Usually these are programmes which are not offered by Fundraising Training Ltd, or are in locations we want to reach out to.

 In Nairobi, Kenya, from 21st-24th October, we ran a four-day programme on sustainable resource mobilisation for the Segal Family Foundation.
 The Foundation selected the participating organisations from amongst their grantholders in Kenya and Uganda.
-This event will be repeated in September 2020 in Kampala, Uganda.

 On 6th November 2019, from 2.30-4pm, we delivered a webinar on fundraising from Foundations for small and medium Development NGOs, in partnership with Bond in the UK.
 You can view the webinar by following this link.